department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 financial hardship: Define on first mention in body copy as "having trouble paying for basic needs, like food and housing."
 Include definition in another sentence, as a parenthetical, or set off with commas.

+form: Do not use "application."
+Example: You need to fill out a decision review form.

 ### G

 GI: No periods (*not* G.I.).